Bus Rallies and Shows

 My workplace for part of the day, the former RM1185, seen on the docks area while doing the tour of the port.
 Usually the only way to see this area is from the deck of a passing ship.
 Both buses (the other being RML2434) used on the tour last worked together on the final day of half-cab operation on London's route 38 to Clapton, some nine years earlier.

 Finally, a couple of examples of the variety of trucks that arrived for the day.
 JZE 156 and UZO 226 both have bus connections, as their later service years were spent as towtrucks with Dublin Bus.
 Now reconverted to their original tractor unit format, they are seen here in the company of a rare Commer tractor unit.
+Shortly after this event, a scale model of JZE 156 in this format was produced by B-T Models.

 Easily the longest vehicle entered, this smart looking Guy Big J truck and drawbar trailer combination was fully restored a few years back.
 Its owners also have a similarly liveried AEC Mandator with matching trailer; both of these vehicles have been the subject of features in Irish Vintage Scene magazine.